General Electric YF120: Nozzle

 The YF120 had different nozzle designs for the YF-22 and YF-23 technology demonstrator prototypes tailored to the specific airframe.

-The engine for the YF-22 featured a two-dimensional thrust vectoring nozzle that could vector in the pitch direction.
+The engine for the YF-22 featured a rectangular two-dimensional thrust vectoring nozzle that could vector in the pitch direction.
 This capability gave the aircraft a serious advantage in pitch agility by greatly increasing the amount of nose pitching moment available to the aircraft.
 The pitching moment is traditionally generated by the horizontal stabilizer (and/or canard, if applicable), but with a thrust vectoring nozzle that moment can be augmented by the thrust of the engine.
 During high AoA demonstrations, the YF120-powered YF-22 flew at trimmed AoA of 60 degrees at 82 knots.
 At this attitude the aircraft was able to demonstrate controllability.
 Later analysis revealed that the aircraft could have maintained controlled, trimmed flight up to 70 degrees AoA.
 The wedge shapes of the nozzle flaps also reduce the infrared signature by flattening the exhaust plume and mixing it with shed vortices for cooling.

 On the YF-23, rather than a thrust-vectoring nozzle, the engine had a single-expansion ramp nozzle (SERN), with the top consisting of a variable external flap, or paddle, to control the nozzle area while the bottom was a fixed ramp.
-The engines were placed well forward of the trailing edge of the YF-23's aft fuselage, where each nozzle transitions to a trench on top of the aft fuselage that is lined with heat-resistant material.
-This allows the exhaust plume to be rapidly cooled before exiting the aircraft, significantly reducing the infrared signature particularly when viewed from below; the trenches in the aft deck were lined with tiles that were “transpiration cooled” from engine bleed air to withstand the heat of the exhaust.
+The engines were placed well forward of the trailing edge of the YF-23's aft fuselage, where the nacelle at each nozzle transitions to a trough on top of the fuselage aft deck that the exhaust flowed through and was lined with heat-resistant material.
+This allowed the exhaust plume to be rapidly cooled before exiting the aircraft, significantly reducing the infrared signature particularly when viewed from below; the heat-resistant material of the troughs in the aft deck were tiles that were made out of a porous material called "Lamilloy" from Detroit Diesel Allison and "transpiration cooled" from engine bleed air to withstand the heat of the exhaust.